hellotext/hellotext.js/README.md

 Hellotext.on(eventName, callback)
 ```

-To stop listening for an event, you can call the `off` method, like so
+To stop listening for an event, you can call the `detach` method, like so

 ```javascript
 Hellotext.detach(eventName, callback)